 The gardens are on a steep slope and there are sloping, meandering pathways leading through mature trees and conifers.
 The paths lead to the paddling pool at the lowest point and onto Waterside below.

 Bebra Gardens are off Brewerton Street, Knaresborough, HG5 8AZ.
-There's a small amount of blue disc parking immediately outside the park and there is a small pay and display car park alongside the castle grounds.
+There's a small amount of on-street disc zone car parking immediately outside the park and there is a small pay and display car park alongside the castle grounds.

 All-day parking is available at Waterside car park, HG5 8DF.
 The gardens are sign posted from there up steep steps.